(NC Arts Newsletter, Spring 1993)

 Prior to taking the Union County position, Karen directed the Anson County Arts Council and the Rockingham County Arts Council.
-She had a nap for taking small fledgling councils and helping them make quantum leaps.
+She had a knack for taking small fledgling councils and helping them make quantum leaps.
 She understood how to motivate people from all walks of life and helped them look at the arts as an integral part of the community.

 Karen studied painting and arts management at East Carolina University, the Tate Museum in London, the University of North Carolina at Chapel Hill, and the University of Québec.
 She earned her bachelor’s degree in arts from Wingate College in 1986 and had recently enrolled in Queens College’s master of business administration program.